sara-huang-hart/driver-drowsiness-detection/README.md

 - Dropout
 - Batch Normalization
 - Early Stopping
 - A combination of the algorithms and techniques

+However, the best model was still the neural network model with 1 hidden layer and 4 nodes.